hugomd/blog/content/post/this-blog-is-decentralised.md

 I used [Fleek](https://fleek.co/) to deploy to IPFS, which was almost as streamlined as Cloudflare Pages.
 You sign up, link your GitHub account and a repository, configure the builder you want to use, and you're done.

-I ran into a few issues finding an image that supported `hugo` and `openring`, but I found one eventually [this one](https://github.com/klakegg/docker-hugo).
+I ran into a few issues finding a Docker image that supported `hugo` and `openring`, but I found [one eventually](https://github.com/klakegg/docker-hugo).

 What are your thoughts on decentralised DNS?
 Let me know.